chidokun/chidokun.github.io/content/posts/software/mime-type-and-upload-file-problem.en-us.md

 To determine the MIME type, we need to read its contents.
 Each file type will have a different storage method, such as a ZIP file with a file specification like [here](https://www.iana.org/assignments/media-types/application/zip).
 But there are still some common features that can be used for identification.

-**File Signature** are pattern bytes stored at the beginning of the file (also known as *magic number* or *magic bytes*), used to identify the content and format of the file.
-The table below lists some File signatures of some popular formats (see some file signatures [here](https://en.wikipedia.org/wiki/List_of_file_signatures)).
+**File signature** are pattern bytes stored at the beginning of the file (also known as *magic number* or *magic bytes*), used to identify the content and format of the file.
+The table below lists some file signatures of some popular formats (see some file signatures [here](https://en.wikipedia.org/wiki/List_of_file_signatures)).

 |Hex signature|ISO 8859-1|Offset|Extension|Description|
 |---|---|---|---|---|